syncfusion-content/fileformat-docs/File-Formats/DocIO/Open-and-save-Word-document-in-Console-application.md

 ---
-title: Open and save Word document in Console Application | Syncfusion
+title: Open and save Word document in Console application | Syncfusion
-description: Open and save Word document in Console Application using .NET Word (DocIO) library without Microsoft Word or interop dependencies.
+description: Open and save Word document in Console application using .NET Word (DocIO) library without Microsoft Word or interop dependencies.
 platform: file-formats
 control: DocIO
 documentation: UG
 ---

-# Open and save Word document in Console Application
+# Open and save Word document in Console application

 Syncfusion DocIO is a [.NET Word library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) used to create, read, edit, and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
-Using this library, you can **open and save Word document in Console Application**.
+Using this library, you can **open and save Word document in Console application**.

 ## Open and save Word document using .NET Core and Latest